fenago/kafka-advanced/lab_guides/md/Lab_6.md

 5. Next is `SentenceBolt`, which just prints the sentences that it receives.
-Create `SentenceBolt` in the `com.stormadvance.kafka` package.
+Create `SentenceBolt` in the `com.stormadvance.storm_kafka_topology` package.
 The code is as follows, with explanations:

 ```